 A site on the corner of Fleet Lane and Aberford Road, which was later used for the War Memorial, had been originally favoured by the Calverley’s land agent, John Farrer, but he was overuled and the site on Quarry Hill was chosen.
 A public meeting to discuss the plans was held in July 1892 under the chairmanship of Thomas William Jewison, a doctor who lived with his widowed mother at The Elms in Oulton.
 He had been born in Rothwell where his father, surgeon Christopher Jewison, practised medicine.
 At the same meeting the headmaster of Oulton school, Ernest Boothroyd, was appointed secretary of the organising committee.
 He lived at Myrtle Cottage and was also a member of the Oulton-with-Woodlesford Parish Council.

-The Lord of the Manor, since he inherited from his father in 1868, was Edmund Calverley and it was his daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.
+The Lord of the Manor, since he had inherited it from his father in 1868, was Edmund Calverley and it was his daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.

 The cost of the first building and furnishings was £803 with £493 donated directly by Edmund Calverley.
 The rest came from a bazaar and various entertainments, including a garden party held over a weekend at Oulton Hall in June 1893 which raised £240.
-Construction took just six months and the Institute was opened on 28 December 1893 by Sybil Isabella Calverley, the niece of the former Prime Minister, Benjamin Disraeli, who had married Edmund’s eldest son, John Selwin, in 1888.
+Construction took just six months and the Institute was opened on 28 December 1893 by Sybil Isabella Calverley, the niece of the former Prime Minister, Benjamin Disraeli, who had married Edmund’s eldest son, John Selwin Calverley, in 1888.

 A management committee was formed and it held an annual meeting, usually in February.
 Over the first few years its members appear to have come from a cross section of the community.
 Amongst them was Benjamin Wood Higgins, an architect and surveyor whose father had been a stone merchant, builder and contractor.
 He lived at Willow Cottage and had a family of ten boys and two girls.
 Two of his sons, Ernest and Rowland, were killed in France in 1918 just months before the end of the First World War.

-Doctor and denist Francis Percy Roesch James from Worcester joined the committee in 1896.
+Doctor and dentist Francis Percy Roesch James from Worcester joined the committee in 1896.
 He lived at first at Springwell Grange and then moved into Oulton House marrying Gertrude Maude Heaps, a cousin of Thomas William Jewison who left him £2650 when he died in 1900, a tidy sum worth more than £150,000 today.

 Thomas Murtland, who had moved from Northern Ireland to become the tenant of Greenland Farrm, was the first treasurer.
 Other members included oil merchant Tom Batt who lived at Beech Grove; asylum attendant Wilkinson Inman; teacher Edward Jowitt; joiner and Woodlesford church organist Walter Lockwood whose house and workshop was on the corner of Quarry Hill and Aberford Road; George Mirfin Abbey, a traveller for Bentley’s; Armitage quarry crane driver John Thomas Kaye; council labourer William Flockton; and gardener William Poole who lived on Farrer Lane.